LIT-Protocol/docs/docs/integrations/storage/irys.md

 ```

 :::info
-Using Lit Protocol, the access control conditions provide near infinite flexibility.
+Using Lit, the access control conditions provide near infinite flexibility.
 Imagine a system for government
 bid management: bids are required to be submitted by a specific deadline, tracked using Irys' millisecond-accurate
 timestamps.
 The bids remain encrypted up to this deadline, aiding in preventing corruption by ensuring the bids are
 inaccessible to all parties until the designated time.